-Previous studies have shown that galanin is involved in the processing and development of nociceptive information in the CNS (Xu et al. 2012; Yang et al. 2015; Zhang et al. 2017).
-Galanin plays its roles via three GalRs: GalR1, -R2 and -R3, all of them are G-protein coupled receptors (Webling et al. 2012; Lang et al. 2015).
-Studies have proven that intra-central nucleus of the amygdala (Li et al. 2012) and intra-cerebroventricular (Fu et al. 2011) injection of M617, a GalR1specific agonist (Lundström et al. 2005), induced an analgesic effect in intact rats.
+Previous studies have shown that galanin is involved in the processing and development of nociceptive information in the CNS (Xu et al. 2012, Yang et al. 2015, Zhang et al. 2017).
+Galanin plays its roles via three GalRs: GalR1, -R2 and -R3, all of them are G-protein coupled receptors (Webling et al. 2012, Lang et al. 2015).
+Studies have proven that intra-central nucleus of the amygdala (Li et al. 2012) and intracerebroventricular (Fu et al. 2011) injection of M617, a GalR1-specific agonist (Lundström et al. 2005), induced an analgesic effect in intact rats.
 Our previous study also demonstrated that GalR1 expression was up-regulated, and M617 in the NAc induced an increase in the HWLs of rats with neuropathic pain (Duan et al. 2015), but its underlying mechanism is unclear.

 PKA is widely distributed in the CNS.
-Some studies have demonstrated that the activation of the PKA signalling pathway is associated with the processing and development of nociceptive information.
-Intrathecal injection of the PKA inhibitor H-89 relieved the pain behaviour in rats with bone cancer-induced pain (Huang et al. 2012; Zhu et al. 2014).
-Additionally, electrophysiological experiment has also proven that the PKA signalling pathway was involved in modulating neuronal excitability in response to acute or chronic noxious stimulation in single DRG or spinal cord neurons (Huang et al. 2012).
+Some studies have demonstrated that the activation of the PKA signaling pathway is associated with the processing and development of nociceptive information.
+Intrathecal injection of the PKA inhibitor H-89 relieved the pain behaviour in rats with bone cancer-induced pain (Huang 2012, Zhu et al. 2014).
+Additionally, et al. electrophysiological experiment has also proven that the PKA signaling pathway was involved in modulating neuronal excitability in response to acute or chronic noxious stimulation in single DRG or spinal cord neurons (Huang et al. 2012).
 In the present study, the results showed that p-PKA expression in the NAc was up-regulated significantly at 14th and 28th day after sciatic nerve ligation in rats, suggesting an involvement of PKA in the transmission and modulation of neuropathic pain in the NAc of rats.
 Therefore, we wanted to know whether the PKA pathway was involved in the analgesic effect of GalR1 in the NAc of rats with neuropathic pain.

-Interestingly, p-PKA expression was down-regulated by intra-NAc administration of GalR1 agonist M617, whereas there was no significant difference in p-PKA expression after intra-NAc administration of M35, a general antagonist of GalR1 and GalR2 with an 18-fold selectivity for GalR1 over GalR2 in vitro (Webling et al. 2012).
+Interestingly, p-PKA expression was downregulated by intra-NAc administration of GalR1 agonist M617, whereas there was no significant difference in p-PKA expression after intra-NAc administration of M35, a general antagonist of GalR1 and GalR2 with an 18-fold selectivity for GalR1 over GalR2 in vitro (Webling et al. 2012).
 These results implied that GalR1 activation might play important roles in antinociception via PKA inhibition in the NAc of rats with mononeuropathy.
-In order to study this effect further, rats received intra-NAc injection of M617, followed 5 minlater by intra-NAc injection of PKA inhibitor H-89, the results showed that H-89 attenuated the M617-induced an increase in the HWLs in NAc of rats with mononeuropathy, but M35 blocked the M617-induced increase in the HWLs of rats with mononeuropathy, but M35 alone had no effect on HWL, these results suggested GalR1 plays an antinociceptive effect via inhibition of PKA activation in the NAc of rats with mononeuropathy, but M35 alone had no effect on HWL, these results suggested GalR1 plays an antinociceptive effect via inhibition of PKA activation in the NAc of rats with mononeuropathy, but M35 alone had no effect on HWL, these results suggested GalR1 plays an antinociceptive effect via inhibition of PKA activation in the NAc of rats with mononeuropathy, but may suggesting that there is other type of galanin receptor or other signal transduction pathway related to antinociceptive effect via inhibiting PKA activation.
+In order to study this effect further, rats received intra-NAc injection of M617, followed 5 min later by intra-NAc injection of PKA inhibitor H-89, the results showed that H-89 attenuated the M617-induced an increase in the HWLs in NAc of rats with mononeuropathy, however intra-NAc injection of PKA inhibitor H-89 alone induced an increase in HWLs.
+Finally, we also found that M35 blocked the M617-induced an increase in the HWLs of rats with mononeuropathy, but M35 alone had no effect on HWL, these results suggested GalR1 plays an antinociceptive effect via inhibition of PKA activation in the NAc of rats with mononeuropathy, but may suggesting that there is other type of galanin receptor or signal transduction pathway other related to antinociceptive effect via inhibiting PKA activation.